hafez-22/hafez-22/README.md

 ### Data Engineer | Data Analyst | Egypt

-I'm a passionate Finance and Data Analytics professional with 1.5 years of experience turning complex financial data into actionable insights.
+I'm a passionate Finance and Data Analytics turning complex financial data into actionable insights.
 Currently, I'm on an exciting journey into Data Engineering, building the robust data architectures that drive strategic decision-making.

 </div>